w3c/wai-tutorials/source/menus/flyout.html.erb.md

 ## Indicate submenus

-{::comment}Keep submenu items visible for a short while when the mouse leaves the clickable area to allow users to reenter the menu if they left the menu by accident.
-Hide links not currently visible completely from the page to minimize unnecessary and potentially confusing keyboard interactions.
-This ensures that they are not read out by screen readers.{:/}

 It is important to be able to distinguish menu items with and without sub menus.
 In the following example, only the SpaceBears menu item has a submenu.
 For visual users an arrow is added to the menu item to indicate the submenu.
 For assistive technologies, this information also needs to be provided in the code using WAI-ARIA attributes:

 * `aria-haspopup="true"` is used so screen readers are able to announce that the link has a submenu.